Jenn on a winter hike. Camel’s Hump, Vermont.

 A Lifelong Commitment to Transformation

-For more than 20 years, I’ve immersed myself in the study, practice, and teaching of psychology, spirituality, meditation, and healing arts:
+For more than 20 years, I have immersed myself in the study, practice, and teaching of psychology, spirituality, meditation, and the healing arts:

-• Academics: BA in Psychology from Saint Michael’s College (with a concentration in Buddhist Studies); MA in Counseling Psychology, with an emphasis in Depth psychology from Pacifica Graduate Institute.
-Antioch College’s Buddhist Studies Program in Bodh Gaya, India in 2006.
+BA in Psychology from Saint Michael’s College (with a concentration in Buddhist Studies); MA in Counseling Psychology with an emphasis in Depth Psychology from Pacifica Graduate Institute; and coursework through Antioch College’s Buddhist Studies Program in Bodh Gaya, India (2006).

-• Research & scholarship: My senior undergraduate independent research took place abroad in Bodh Gaya and Darjeeling India for four months, "Buddhist Theory of Mind: Transforming Suffering into Self-Empowerment,” supervised by Georgios Halkias, Oxford University.
-My published graduate work at Pacifica Graduate Institute, “Degendering Psyche: Considerations for a Movement to Queer Jungian and Archetypal Thought,” explored queering Jungian and archetypal thought using tenents of Deep ecology, Queer theory, and Engaged Buddhism.
+My published graduate work at Pacifica Graduate Institute, “Degendering Psyche: Considerations for a Movement to Queer Jungian and Archetypal Thought,” explored queering Jungian and archetypal frameworks through the lenses of Deep Ecology, Queer Theory, and Engaged Buddhism.

-• In the last five years, my own reckoning with acute and chronic illness has inspired my academic research focus on stories of spontaneous healing and near-death experiences, which I find endlessly fascinating and awe-inspiring.
-I plan to complete my death doula training at the University of Vermont, continuing my studies in what it means to live—and die—consciously.
+Over the past six years, my own reckoning with acute and chronic illness has inspired an academic research focus on stories of spontaneous healing and near-death experiences—an area I find endlessly fascinating and awe-inspiring.
+My next professional steps include training in EMDR and completing my death doula training through the University of Vermont.
+I plan to expand my private practice part-time in 2026, while also devoting more energy to creative pursuits such as writing and teaching.

 The Training Ground of Life

 My own life has been as much a teacher as any degree or training.
-Growing up in foster care and being adopted at age 10 taught me early about separation and belonging — about exile, feeling alienated, and the soul’s longing for wholeness.
-I learned firsthand how access to resources and supportive community can determine whether someone struggles or thrives.
+Growing up in foster care and being adopted at age 10 taught me early about separation and belonging—about exile, alienation, deep grief, and the soul’s longing for wholeness.
+I learned firsthand how access to resources and supportive community can shape whether someone struggles or thrives.

-That path shaped my passion for spirituality (feeling connected to something greater than me), building community, and working in teams.
-It taught me that healing never happens in isolation (the Lone Wolf never wins!), and that “helpers” and “teachers” often arrive from unexpected places — a stranger, a teammate, a uber driver, a mentor, someone from a completely different culture or background— maybe even an angel or a guide (if you get down with that).
+That path shaped my passion for spirituality (feeling connected to something greater than myself), community-building, and working in teams.
+It taught me that healing never happens in isolation, and that helpers and teachers often arrive from unexpected places—a stranger, a teammate, a neighbor, an Uber driver, a mentor, someone from a completely different culture or background—maybe even an angel or a guide (if you’re open to that).

-In my early 30s, I was blindsided by a disabling health crisis that left me housebound for years—yes, years—forcing me to close my businesses and enter a kind of medical sabbatical.
-Facing what couldn’t be controlled invited deep surrender, renegotiation, and rebuilding, while intimately hosting my own experiences of grief, identity loss, increased need, and vulnerability.
+In my early 30s, I was blindsided by a disabling health crisis that left me housebound and bedridden for years—forcing me to close my businesses and enter a six year medical sabbatical.
+Facing what could not be controlled invited deep surrender, renegotiation, and rebuilding, while asking me to intimately host grief, identity loss, increased dependency, and vulnerability.

-I was reminded to “look for the helpers” and given the chance to stress-test many of my personal and professional beliefs around healing and renewal.
-I’m grateful to say they not only held up but were profoundly enriched by those humbling years of illness and recovery.
+I was reminded to “look for the helpers” and given the chance to stress-test many of my personal and professional beliefs about healing and renewal.
+I’ll admit that things became chaotic and messy at times (hello, human).
+I’m grateful to say that many of those beliefs not only checked out, but were profoundly enriched through those humbling years of acute illness and recovery.

-I’m a part-time coach at Far Post Soccer Club, a multi-disciplinary artist, momma to my 3 fur babies, proud auntie, gardener, hiker, and lifelong student of what it means to be human.
+Outside of the therapy room, I’m a part-time youth soccer coach at Far Post Soccer Club, a multidisciplinary artist, momma to my three fur babies, proud auntie, gardener, and lifelong student of what it means to be human.

-I am also a Buddhist with a long-time Vipassana meditation practice.
-My Buddhist journey began in 2004 and has taken me through the landscapes of Theravada, Zen, and Dzogchen and as far as India and Sri Lanka to study.
-In recent years, my path has led me to join the Soka Gakkai International—the United States’ most vibrant, diverse Buddhist community.
-Practicing with the SGI continues to deepen my understanding of compassion and human potential.
+Spiritually, I practice the meditations and teachings of Dr. Joe Dispenza, and I identify as a Buddhist with a long-standing Vipassana meditation practice that has been profoundly supportive in my own life.
+My Buddhist journey began in 2004 and has taken me through the traditions of Theravada, Zen, and Dzogchen, as well as to India and Sri Lanka for study.
+In 2018, my path led me to join Soka Gakkai International—one of the most diverse and engaged Buddhist communities in the United States.
+Practicing with SGI has deepened my understanding of compassion, resilience, and human potential.

 👉 [View Jenn’s Qualifications & Certifications]